 If you live in Sedgwick County, you can find your local and state election districts, which include board of county commissioners, city council, unified school district, state representative and state senate, by visiting the County's website.
 To find which congressional district you are in, visit https://www.house.gov/representatives/find-your-representative and enter your zip code.

-Sample ballots are generally available 5 weeks prior to each scheduled election; you can go to VoteKS.org to view a preview of your specific ballot for a given election.
+Sample ballots are generally available 5 weeks prior to each scheduled election; you can go to the Secretary of State's VoterView site to view a preview of your specific ballot for a given election.
 This requires that you be a registered voter and provide your name, county and date of birth.

-All voters are eligible to vote by mail in Kansas, also known as “advance voting.”
+All voters are eligible to vote by mail in Kansas, also known as "advance voting."
 To vote by mail, you will have to request an advance ballot application from your county election office.
-If you live in Sedgwick County, you can call them at 316-660-7100 to request one, or you can download a copy of the application online.
-Rules and dates for advanced ballots are found on the Kansas Secretary of State's website Voters can also hand-deliver their advance ballot to the county election office or any polling location within their county by the close of polls on Election Day.
+If you live in Sedgwick County, you can call them at 316-660-7100 to request one, download a copy of the application online, or pick up an application at your nearest Wichita Public Library location.
+Rules and dates for advance ballots are found on the Kansas Secretary of State's website.
+Voters can also hand-deliver their advance ballot to the county election office or any polling location within their county by the close of polls on Election Day.
 Voters who are ill, disabled or not proficient in English may receive assistance in applying for and casting advance ballots.
-It’s important to note that an application must be submitted for each election, unless a voter qualifies for Permanent Advance Voting Status.
+It's important to note that an application must be submitted for each election, unless a voter qualifies for Permanent Advance Voting Status.
 Contact your local election office for more information and to apply for permanent status.